Ending2015a/Route/README.md

         └── EEE.pkl
 ```

-The serialization methods for below types have already been implemented:
+The serialization methods for below types have already been defined:
 * `np.ndarray` (save as .npy)
 * `str` (.txt)
 * `bytes` (.bytes)

-By default, one of the libs, [dill](https://github.com/uqfoundation/dill.git), [cloudpickle](https://github.com/cloudpipe/cloudpickle.git), or build-in pickle lib is chosen as the default serialization method for other types.
+By default, pickle is the default serialization method for other undefined types.
+One of the packages, [dill](https://github.com/uqfoundation/dill.git), [cloudpickle](https://github.com/cloudpipe/cloudpickle.git), or build-in pickle is chosen as the default serialization method for other types, and which one to use depends on your platform.
 However, you can also implement your serialization method for your custom classes!
 Please refer to [Customize serializer/deserializer](#2-customize-serializerdeserializer)

 A more complicated example:
 ```python